afsalthaj/my_tech_talks/kafka-meets-fp.md

 * Users of buildStreams don't make assumptions, but only implement the constraints - less powerful constraints.
 * If compiles, it works with better confidence than passing magic strings of serde classes.
 * Better separation of concerns.
-Users of `buildStreams` need to worry about only `KeyValueDerivation.
+Users of `buildStreams` need to worry about only `KeyValueDerivation`.
 * Type says the story: _It reads `K1` and `V1` and converts to `K2`, `V2`.
 * If not happy with `avro4s` way of doing things, you can directly use `KafkaAvroStreams` instead of `fromGenericRecord` function with the `HasSchema` constraint in place.
 * Obviously, same or even less number of lines of code - that are safe!